 We adopt the Valid 4-Point Steiner Tree Theorem from \citet{du1987steiner} to determine the existence of the $(AB)$-$(CD)$ topology.
 The theorem's details are provided in Appendix~\ref{app:4-point} as Theorem~\ref{thm:4point_validity}.
 The LLM agent's task is to translate the geometric conditions of the theorem into algebraic constraints on the parameter space $\vw$, simplifying them to satisfy the orthogonally convex property required by our reward model for subsequent conversion into verification functions.

-\textbf{LLM-Guided Lemma Generation.} The task of LLM Agent is to transform the existence conditions of the Steiner tree involving four specific points into a form that can be used for verification function.
+\textbf{LLM-Guided Lemma Generation.} The task of the LLM agent is to transform the existence conditions of the Steiner tree involving four specific points into a form that can be used for verification functions.
 The process proceeds as follows:

 $\bullet$ \emph{Translation:} Given a specific set of four terminals, the LLM translates the geometric conditions of Theorem~\ref{thm:4point_validity} into algebraic constraints on the parameters $\vw$.